mrjohannchang/hgrep/README.md

 # hgrep

-The default outputs of grep isn't good enough for human, hgrep prints more friendly results.
+The default outputs of grep isn't good enough for human. hgrep prints more friendly results.
 The goal of hgrep is similar to [ack](http://beyondgrep.com/) but hgrep is much more compact and easier to extend.

 hgrep accepts the same arguments with traditional grep.